-These advancements are promising, but right now many of us don’t have the fancy tech in our cars.
-That means it’s important to know how to prevent drowsiness from occurring and what to do when we are feeling a little sleepy as we drive.
+These advancements are promising, but it’s still important to know how to prevent drowsiness from occurring and what to do when you’re feeling sleepy as you drive.

 Here’s everything you need to know about drowsy driving so you can keep yourself (and everyone else) safe on the road.

 Drowsy driving isn’t just about falling asleep at the wheel.

 According to the Centers for Disease Control and Prevention (CDC), drowsy driving is the “dangerous combination of driving when sleepy.”
 When drowsiness seeps into your consciousness, it can have the same effects that alcohol has on your brain.
 Drowsiness can:

 - Divert a driver’s attention away from the road